Click here to visit

 Viewed from the front is wide and slightly curved, width is equal to the length.
 From the side a prominent arch begins above the eyes and then flattens backwards towards the occiput, viewed from the top it has a square appearance due to the zygomatic arches and powerful muscles swathing it.
 Stop: Well defined due to developed and bulging frontal sinuses and prominent arch above the eyes.
 Expression: Very alert and attentive.
 Some wrinkling on forehead occurs when alert.
 Eyes: Medium sized, almond shaped, not round or bulging, tight fitting rims preferred with only a minimal amount of haw being visible.
 Eye Color: Dogs with black muzzles (black, fawn, red, and these colors brindled) dark brown eyes are preferred.
 Gray muzzles (gray, fawn, red and these colors brindled) lighter shades are acceptable.
 Pigmentation of the eye rims is complete, pigmentation of eye rim matches pigment color of dog.
 Disqualification: Yellow bird of prey, blue eyes.
 Wall eyed.
 Ears: Set well above the cheekbones.
 May be cropped or uncropped, if cropped it is in an equilateral triangle.
 If uncropped, they are medium sized, triangular in shape, held tight to the cheeks, and not extending beyond the jaw bone.
 Nose: Large with well-opened nostrils, pigment color to match pigment color of the dog.
 Dogs with black pigment have black noses, gray pigmented dogs have gray noses, and pigmentation is complete.
 The nose is an extension of the topline of the muzzle and does not protrude beyond nor recede behind the front plane of the muzzle.
 Muzzle: Very broad and deep, width is almost equal to its length which reaches approximately one third of the total length of the head; the depth of muzzle is at least equal to the muzzle length.
 The top and bottom muzzle plains are parallel and the nose and chin form a perpendicular line.Viewed from the front the anterior face should look flat and form a trapezoid, wider at the bottom.
 Muzzle is not narrow or snipey.
 Lips: Rather firm.
 Upper lips moderately hanging, they join under the nostrils to form an inverted "U".
 Pigmentation matches color pigment of dog, Dogs with black pigment have black lips, gray pigmented dogs have gray lips.
-Bite: Slightly undershot (no more then1/4 inch) level and scissor bite are acceptable if parameters of the head and muzzle are correct.
+Bite: scissors, level, slightly under, all three accepted as long as the parameters of the muzzle are correct.
 The incisors are firmly placed on a straight line.
 Dentition is complete with no more then two missing teeth.
 Disqualification: More then 2 missing teeth, wry mouth.
 Pronounced and undershot more then ¼ inch.

 Neck, Back and Body